sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 15 line counting
-Task 16 displays n number of lines after matching a pattern Task 17 is for displaying lines in a file that don't contain a pattern Task 21 on reversing input
+Task 16 displays n number of lines after matching a pattern Task 17 is for displaying lines in a file that don't contain a pattern Task 18 is on dispalying the lines in a file that start with a capital letter Task 21 on reversing input
 Task 22 on sorting items in a file